January 11, 2019

 Note that every Pin needs a description.
 No picture should be left without attention, so again - take out our favorite keywords and put them under your pins.
 Add at least 3 hashtags and you’re ready to go, my friend!

 Make your account your personal gallery.
 Add all designs you upload for sale.
 Point users from your other social media accounts to this gallery.
-Put behind those designs URLs to Displate with your unique Art Agent links.
-It will bring you up to 25% net more commission of a total sale value made through this link!
+Put behind those designs URLs to Displate with your unique Share and earn link and earn 41% more commission every time someone buys your art through that link!

 Keep up with what’s going on on the Pinterest.
 Pin and comment from the others - it will help you build your community, bring new fans and customers to your profile and give you bigger credibility as an artist.